April 14, 2018 | 8 pm

-Hailed as “a model for any aspiring string quartet” by Gramophone, the France-bred, Belgium-based Quatuor Danel has emerged as a premier risk-taking ensemble during the last quarter century.
+Hailed by Gramophone as “a model for any aspiring string quartet,” the French-bred, UK-based Quatuor Danel has emerged as a premier risk-taking ensemble during the last quarter century.
 Quatuor Danel matches its instrumental acumen with enthusiasm and audacity.
-A decade ago, they became the first group to record and perform all seventeen string quartets by Soviet-Polish Jewish composer Mieczysław Weinberg, who long languished in the shadow of Shostakovich despite the brilliance of his compositions.
-The Danel tackled Weinberg’s work only after setting a new standard for the complete string quartets of Shostakovich.
+A decade ago, they became the first group to record and perform all seventeen string quartets by Soviet-Polish Jewish composer Mieczysław Weinberg, who, despite the brilliance of his compositions, had never been fully supported by the Soviet Union.
+The Danel tackled Weinberg’s work only after setting a new standard for Shostakovich’s complete string quartets.

-At Duke Performances, the Danel deliver a program of Russian masters.
-They begin with the second and final string quartet of Borodin, then play Weinberg’s String Quartet No. 3, a dynamic and daring work that rides waves of extreme tension and release.
-The Danel closes the concert with Shostakovich’s engrossing String Quartet No. 3 in F Major, a compelling and poignant examination of the world’s troubled state following World War II.
+At Duke Performances, the Danel plays a program of Russian masters.
+The ensemble begins with the Second, and final, String Quartet of Alexander Borodin.
+At the heart of the evening, it presents to the Chamber Arts Series its first experience of Weinberg, the Quartet No. 3 in F Major, a dynamic and daring work that rides waves of extreme tension and release.
+The ensemble closes the concert with Shostakovich’s engrossing String Quartet No. 3 in F Major, a compelling and poignant examination of the world’s troubled state following World War II.

 Borodin: String Quartet No. 2 in D Major

 Mieczysław Weinberg: String Quartet No. 3 in D Minor, op.
 14

 Shostakovich: String Quartet No. 3 in F Major, op.
 73